bboynton97/Cancer_Prediction_NN/README.md

 **Getting it to run on Tesla (IUPUI CS SSH server)**:

 It doesn't. *Why?*
 Tesla has g++ 4.6.2 installed.
 The current version is 7.2.x.
 If you look at [a concrete preprocessor class](https://github.com/bboynton97/Design_Pattern_Neural_Network/blob/master/XOR_Preprocessor.cpp), it assigns the file to be read in the constructor.
 This assignment operator for `std::ifstream` is only supported in g++ 5.0+.
-Because the `ifstream` object is inherited, it cannot be given the filename in an initialization.
+Because the `ifstream` object is inherited, it cannot be given the filename in an initialization list.
 Because of this, there is no way to support multiple preprocessors (and thus multiple datasets) while still providing support for g++ <5.0.

 ## Results